intuit/wasabi/slate/source/includes/_getting_started.md

 # Getting Started with Wasabi

 Installing Wasabi is straightforward.
-The following steps will install the needed tools, build and run a complete stack.
+The following steps will install the needed tools, build and run a complete stack noting that at this time only OSX is supported.

 ## Bootstrap Your Environment